vrugtehagel/eleventy-site-search/README.md

   `"integrated"` mode.
 On the other hand, you might want to prioritize manual terms (you did manually specify them after all).
 This means generated terms are the first to get kicked out, and manually specified terms are guaranteed to end up in the index.
+For this behavior, specify `"additive"`.
 Defaults to `"integrated"`.
 - `minTerms`: Specifies a minimum number of terms to index.
 This is useful if a page doesn't score high on any word in particular, causing it to be searchable even if the scores are lower than the cutoff score.
 Defaults to `10`.